MicBan/Udacity_project_nanodegree/README.md

 Due to size restrictions there is missing a file DogVGG16Data.npz which should be normally found in the bottleneck_features folder.
 Also note that only a sample of available data has been uploaded on Github due to storage limitations.

 It is highly recommended to run the Jupyter Notebook only when you have access to GPU due to performance issues should you run CNN on your CPU.
-When ru

 ## Project Motivation<a name="motivation"></a>